-Hi there!
-I’m Issy Spence, and I am 23 years old from Cambridge in the UK.
-I have just started my Masters in Architecture at the School of Architecture on KTH Campus.
-I studied my Bachelor's degree at the University of Bath.
-Outside of my course I love exploring the city with friends and finding great places to spend time.
-I love yoga, cooking and eating with friends, reading, drawing and sketching the city.
+Isabel Spence is from Cambridge in the UK.
+She studied her Bachelor's degree at the University of Bath.
+Outside of her course she loves exploring the city with friends and finding great places to spend time.

 What made you choose KTH and your Master's programme?